Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Introduction

 \section{Introduction}

-The emergence of advanced large language models (LLMs) such as GPT-3 has revolutionized the field of natural language processing, demonstrating remarkable capabilities in various tasks.
-LLMs can perform open-domain question answering without access to external knowledge or any task-specific training examples.
-However, LLMs tend to hallucinate facts and make false statements.
-Furthermore, they use a confident tone regardless of the truthfulness of the answer.
-This may cause significant harm as people increasingly accept LLMs as a knowledge source.
+Large language models (LLMs) such as GPT-3 can answer open-domain questions without access to external knowledge or any task-specific training examples.
+However, LLMs are prone to hallucinate~\citep{bang2023multitask}, while using a convincing and confident tone.
+This may cause significant harm as people increasingly accept LLMs as a knowledge source~\citep{goddard_2023, weiser_2023}.

-On the other hand, traditional knowledge base question answering (KBQA) aims to find answers based on the facts in a given knowledge base.
+In contrast, traditional knowledge base question answering (KBQA) is grounded with a given knowledge base.
 Semantic parsing (SP) has been widely used to tackle this challenging task, where the questions are first parsed into a logical form and then executed to retrieve answers from the knowledge base.
-It not only achieves state-of-the-art performance over various benchmarks but also provides intermediate reasoning that improves the interpretability of the results compared to GPT-3 and other information-retrieval-based approaches \citep{dong-etal-2015-question, miller-etal-2016-key, sun-etal-2018-open, sun-etal-2019-pullnet} where answers are predicted directly.
+It has better interpretability than GPT-3 and other information-retrieval-based approaches~\citep{dong-etal-2015-question, miller-etal-2016-key, sun-etal-2018-open, sun-etal-2019-pullnet} where answers are predicted directly.